 What are the all-in costs for my portfolio?

 The blended MERs for all the indexed products we own are about 0.12% per year.
-My commission costs are about $200 per year to buy more ETF units or dividend paying stocks throughout the year.
+My commission costs are usually less than $100 per year to buy more ETF units or dividend paying stocks throughout the year.

 What’s my reason for making this purchase or sale?